The Real Estate Investment Structure Taxation Review: Italy

-Regulated vehicles can be either in contractual form, such as real estate investment funds, or in corporate form, such as real estate investment companies with fixed capital (SICAFs).
-SICAFs were introduced by Legislative Decree No. 44 of 4 March 2014, which implemented in Italy the EU Alternative Investment Fund Managers Directive (AIFMD).2
+Regulated vehicles can be either in contractual form, such as real estate investment funds (REIFs), or in corporate form, such as real estate investment companies with fixed capital (SICAFs), which were introduced by Legislative Decree No. 44 of 4 March 2014 and implemented in Italy by the EU Alternative Investment Fund Managers Directive (AIFMD).2

-Recently, pursuant to certain amendments to Italian securitisation law (Law No. 130 of 30 April 1999), a new special purpose vehicle for the securitisation of proceeds arising from real estate properties (RE SPV) has been introduced in Italy, and the Italian Revenue Agency recently commented on their advantageous tax regime in a public ruling.
+Recently, pursuant to certain amendments to Italian securitisation law (Law No. 130 of 30 April 1999), a new special purpose vehicle for the securitisation of proceeds arising from real estate properties (RE SPV) has also been introduced in Italy.
 RE SPVs now sit together with real estate operating companies (ReOCo) and leasing companies (LeaseCo), special purpose vehicles dedicated to the acquisition of assets relating to the securitisation of receivables originated by Italian banks and financial intermediaries secured by real estate assets.

 ii Property and transfer taxes